Northern lapwing: Behaviour

-It is a wader that breeds on cultivated land and other short vegetation habitats.
-3–4 eggs are laid in a ground scrape.
-The nest and young are defended noisily and aggressively against all intruders, up to and including horses and cattle.
+It is a wader that breeds in cultivated areas and other habitats with short vegetation.
+Three to four eggs are laid in a scrape in the ground.
+Both the nest and the young are fiercely defended against all intruders, including horses and cattle.

 In winter, it forms huge flocks on open land, particularly arable land and mud-flats.

-It feeds primarily on insects and other small invertebrates.
-This species often feeds in mixed flocks with golden plovers and black-headed gulls, the latter often robbing the two plovers, but providing a degree of protection against predators.
-Additionally, they use one leg to beat the ground until worms surface, known as a variation of worm charming.
+Its diet consists mainly of insects and other small invertebrates.
+This species often feeds in mixed flocks with golden plovers and black-headed gulls.
+The latter often rob the two plovers but also provide a degree of protection against predators.
+They also beat the ground with one leg until worms surface, a technique known as worm charming.

 Like the golden plovers, this species prefers to feed at night when there is moonlight.

 The northern lapwing is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

-In some years the species is more sociable and gathers in large flocks after breeding.
-In the picture, part of a large flock estimated at around 3,000 individuals on September 24, 2017 in Ystad.